 We have a whole series of posts planned out on how to make different fitness activities more fun.
 As we finish those we will update this post with links.
 I would also suggest reaching out to your support group for suggestions.

 8. Measure and Adjust

 Whatever your goal is, measure your initial starting point before you begin.
 As you work towards your goal, keep track of your progress over time.
 This will help motivate you when your being successful and will help warn you when what your doing isn’t working.

-The primary indicator of your success is going to be how well you track progress and make changes.
+The primary indicator of how successful you will be at reaching your goals is going to be how well you track progress and make changes.
 It is very likely that your initial game-plan won’t get you all the way to your goal.
 There will be setbacks, you may plateau, or things don’t work for whatever reason.

 That is why it is important to keep track of your progress.
 This way you can identify when something isn’t working and make changes early.
 You can also see when something is working better than expected as well and do more.